 - Students are on a first-name basis with faculty and staff.

 - Loma Linda University strives to be an alcohol, drug, and smoke-free campus.

 - Students are encouraged to live healthy and exercise regularly at our state-of-the-art health wellness facility, All students have full access as part of their tuition.

 - Loma Linda University's curriculum offers primarily health-related courses and programs.
-General education requirements are taken at community or other accredited Universities prior to admission.

 - Loma Linda University accepts students from many backgrounds and religious affiliations and offers a rich diversity within our student body.

 - Loma Linda University Occupational Therapy has hosted international OT students from other countries teaching them American techniques.
 OT Faculty have also traveled abroad to lend their expertise to countries exploring the field of Occupational Therapy.

 - Once you are accepted into a program, OT students are enrolled in block courses.
 No standing in line or petitioning to get into required classes.

 - You may clear your registration and finances online or over the phone each quarter.

 - Fieldwork experiences can be set up in other locations or nearer to the student's home as long as the site has a contract with our University.